 HOW TO SAVE MONEY ON THANKSGIVING DINNER

 One of the BIGGEST ways to save money on your Thanksgiving dinner is to be smart at the grocery store.
 Use these awesome grocery shopping tips that will help you to get the most bang for your buck at the store.
 While you're at the store, use some of our favorite money-saving apps to earn money back during your shopping!
 Shopkick is one that's so easy to use, just open your phone as you're walking into the store.
-Use our Shopkick signup link and get $5 when you use the code FCF and take your first action in 7 days!
+Use our Shopkick signup link and get 1250 bonus kicks when you use the code JORDAN and earn your first 25 kicks in 7 days!

 If you wanted to save time as well as money, then use Walmart Grocery Pickup (get $10 off your first $50 purchase) or even Instacart for all of your Thanksgiving dinner supplies.
 Having someone else do your grocery shopping sounds pretty good, right?!
 It's also really good for preventing impulse buys, so it's really a win-win!

 STOCK UP AND SAVE